nyx-project/vyhub-documentation/docs/getting_started.md

 One of the first things to do is to connect your gameserver with VyHub.

 > Each gameserver is organised in a [serverbundle](/guide/server.md "Server").
-> All server within a serverbundle are from the same type (e.G. GMOD, Teamspeak, Discord)
+> All server within a serverbundle are from the same type (e.g. GMOD, Teamspeak, Discord)

 1. Navigate to the **server** settings and create your serverbundle.
-    We choose the default group for new users in this bundle later.
+    We are going to choose the default group for new users in this bundle later.
 2. Now it's time to connect your server, which is done in the same settings menu.
     Follow the displayed instructions.